zama-ai/concrete-ml/docs/conventions.md

 ## Links

-- Use links from doc root (i.e. ../../user/explanation/quantization.md) instead of using the smallest number of ../ that works; it makes files easier to move
+- Use links from doc root (i.e., ../../user/explanation/quantization.md) instead of using the smallest number of ../ that works; it makes files easier to move